jarelllama/Scam-Blocklist/README.md

 #### Limitations
 The Google Custom Search JSON API only provides ~100 free search queries per day.
 This limits the number of search terms that can be employed a day.

-To optimise the number of queries made, each search term is frequently benchmarked on their number of new domains and false positives.
+Each search term is frequently benchmarked on their number of new domains and false positives.
+Underperforming search terms are disabled to optimise the number of queries made.
 The figures for each search term can be viewed here: [source_log.csv](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/source_log.csv)

 > Queries made today: 108 (rate limited)